 The bonds are scheduled to mature in fiscal year 2016.
-Interest installments are payable each fiscal year at rates of 6.0% to 6.1% on October 1st and April 1st, while principal payments are due on October 1st.
+Interest installments are payable each fiscal year at rates of 6.0% to 6.1% on October 1{st} and April 1{st}, while principal payments are due on October 1{st}.
 The District collects an annual special assessment from the customers of the District in the service area where these capital improvements were constructed and are utilized.
-Annual debt service requirements on the loan are as follows:
+The 1994 Series A refunding revenue bonds was paid off in 2016.